Smile with Confidence

 The implants themselves are tiny titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
-Small posts that protrude through the gums are then attached to the implant.
-These provide stable anchors for artificial replacement teeth.
+Small posts that protrude through the gums are then attached to the implant, providing stable anchors for artificial replacement teeth.